lkesteloot/unsong/unsong.md

 “HE CARED ABOUT THE WORLD.”

 “That’s not true.
-That was…an act he put on.
+That was... an act he put on.
 He loved his family and his people more than anything.”

 “I DO NOT BELIEVE YOU ARE RIGHT.”

 “When I was little, every night, no matter how bad things were, he’d come and spend time with me and my brother and my sisters.
 He’d read us stories, or discuss the events of the day with us.
-He’d come to us with his problems, and ask us how we’d solve them, and then…then…he’d tell us why it wouldn’t work, and Nathanda would always want to negotiate, and Caelius would always want to start some complicated plot, and Jinxiang would always want to fight, and I was too little to even say anything but he’d always just smile at me and say ‘Sohu is right, I should stay very quiet and wait for things to develop further, good job Sohu!’ and kiss me on the cheek, and I would laugh, and everybody would laugh.”
+He’d come to us with his problems, and ask us how we’d solve them, and then... then... he’d tell us why it wouldn’t work, and Nathanda would always want to negotiate, and Caelius would always want to start some complicated plot, and Jinxiang would always want to fight, and I was too little to even say anything but he’d always just smile at me and say ‘Sohu is right, I should stay very quiet and wait for things to develop further, good job Sohu!’ and kiss me on the cheek, and I would laugh, and everybody would laugh.”
 Sohu started crying.

 “I ALSO HAVE A STORY,” said Uriel.
 “I WANTED TO KNOW WHY HE SENT YOU TO ME.
 I ASCENDED TO BRIAH AND READ THE OMENS.
 HE SENT YOU BECAUSE HE THOUGHT THERE WOULD NEED TO BE SOMEBODY TO MAINTAIN THE UNIVERSE IF HE HAD TO KILL ME.
 HE THOUGHT I WOULD BE ANGRY IF I KNEW THIS.
 BUT IT DOES NOT BOTHER ME.
 THERE NEEDS TO BE SOMEONE BESIDES ME.
 HE WAS RIGHT.
 THE COMET KING CARED ABOUT THE WORLD.
 IT WAS ALWAYS FIRST.”

-“That…that was who he was.
+“That... that was who he was.
 He always wanted what was best for everybody.
 That was all he ever did.
 Try to help people.”
 Sohu started crying harder.
-“Father…was so sad for his last few years.
-I always thought…he’d get over it, that he’d meet someone else, that he’d feel happy again.
+“Father... was so sad for his last few years.
+I always thought... he’d get over it, that he’d meet someone else, that he’d feel happy again.
 After everything he did, Father deserved to die happy.
-But he must have…been…so miserable.
+But he must have... been... so miserable.
 Uriel, how do you bear it?”

 “BEAR WHAT?”

-“The world…is so sad?
-Mother…gone.
+“The world... is so sad?
+Mother... gone.
 Now Father is gone.
 Thamiel always wins in the end.
 And the Machinery is going to fail soon, and Father isn’t around to help, and how do you bear it?”

 “KNOCK KNOCK.”

-“I know one of your books on humans probably says that humor is supposed to cheer us up when we’re sad, but please, not now, I don’t think I could…”
+“I know one of your books on humans probably says that humor is supposed to cheer us up when we’re sad, but please, not now, I don’t think I could...”

 “KNOCK KNOCK.”

-“…who’s there?”
+“... who’s there?”

 “A SPIDER.”